-BIT NAME RESET FUNCTION 0 TXOF 0 This bit controls the transmitter Xon/Xoff flow control.
-TXOF = 0 Disable transmitter Xon/Xoff flow control TXOF = 1 Enable transmitter Xon/Xoff flow control 1 TXOA 0 This bit controls the transmitter Xon-on-any/Xoff flow control TXOA = 0 Disable the transmitter Xon-on-any/Xoff flow control TXOA = 1 Enable the transmitter Xon-on-any/Xoff flow control 2 CTS 0 Transmitter CTS flow-control enable bit CTS = 0 Disables transmitter CTS flow control CTS = 1 Disables transmitter CTS flow control CTS flow control is enabled, i.e., when CTS input pin is high, transmission is halted; when the CTS pin is low, transmission resumes.
-3 DSR 0 Transmitter DSR flow-control enable bit DSR = 0 Disables transmitter DSR flow control DSR = 1 DSR flow control is enabled, i.e., when DSR input pin is high, transmission is halted; when the DSR pin is low, transmission resumes.
+• BIT NAME RESET FUNCTION 0 TXOF 0 This bit controls the transmitter Xon/Xoff flow control.
+TXOF = 0 Disable transmitter Xon/Xoff flow control TXOF = 1 Enable transmitter Xon/Xoff flow control 1 TXOA 0 This bit controls the transmitter Xon-on-any/Xoff flow control TXOA = 0 Disable the transmitter Xon-on-any/Xoff flow control TXOA = 1 Enable the transmitter Xon-on-any/Xoff flow control 2 CTS 0 Transmitter CTS flow-control enable bit CTS = 0 CTS = 1 Disables transmitter CTS flow control CTS = 1 CTS flow control is enabled, that is, when CTS input terminal is high, transmission is halted; when the CTS terminal is low, transmission resumes.
+When loopback mode is enabled, this bit must be set if flow control is also required.
+3 DSR 0 Transmitter DSR flow-control enable bit DSR = 0 Disables transmitter DSR flow control DSR flow control is enabled, that is, when DSR input terminal is high, transmission is halted; when the DSR terminal is low, transmission resumes.
+When loopback mode is enabled, this bit must be set if flow control is also required.
 4 RXOF 0 This bit controls the receiver Xon/Xoff flow control.
 RXOF = 0 Receiver does not attempt to match Xon/Xoff characters RXOF = 1 Receiver searches for Xon/Xoff characters 5 RTS 0 Receiver RTS flow control enable bit RTS = 0 Disables receiver RTS flow control RTS = 1 Receiver RTS flow control is enabled.
-RTS output pin goes high when the receiver FIFO HALT trigger level is reached; it goes low, when the receiver FIFO RESUME receiving trigger level is reached.
-6 DTR 0 Receiver DTR flow-control enable bit DTR = 0 Disables receiver DTR flow control PTR = 1 Receiver DTR flow control is enabled.
-DTR output pin goes high when the receiver FIFO HALT trigger level is reached; it goes low, when the receiver FIFO RESUME receiving trigger level is reached.
-7 485E 0 RS485 enable bit.
-This bit is used to configure the UART to control external RS485 transceivers.
-When configured in half-duplex mode (485E=1), RTS or DTR can be used to enable the RS485 driver or receiver.
-See Figure 5.
-UART is in normal operation mode (full duplex) The UART is in half duplex RS485 mode.
-In this mode RTS and DTR are active with opposite polarity (when RTS = 0, DTR = 1).
-When the DMA is ready to transmit, it drives RTS = 1 (and DTR = 0) 2-bit time before transmission starts.
-When DMA terminates the transmission, it drives RTS = 0 (and DTR = 1) after transmission stops.
-When 485E is set to 1, the DTR and RTS bits in the MCR register have no effect.
-Also, see the RCVE bit in MCR: modem-control register.
+RTS output terminal goes high when the receiver FIFO HALT trigger level is reached; it goes low, when the receiver FIFO RESUME receiving trigger level is reached.
+6 DTR 0 Receiver DTR flow-control enable bit DTR = 0 Disables receiver DTR flow control DTR = 1 Receiver DTR flow control is enabled.
+DTR output terminal goes high when the receiver FIFO HALT trigger level is reached; it goes low, when the receiver FIFO RESUME receiving trigger level is reached.
+7 485E 0 RS-485 enable bit.
+This bit configures the UART to control external RS-485 transceivers.
+When configured in half-duplex mode (485E = 1), RTS or DTR can be used to enable the RS-485 driver or receiver.
+See Figure 3-3.
+485E = 0 UART is in normal operation mode (full duplex) The UART is in half duplex RS-485 mode.
+In this mode, RTS and DTR are active with opposite polarity (when RTS = 0, DTR = 1).
+When the DMA is ready to transmit, it drives RTS = 1 (and DTR = 0) 2-bit times before the transmission starts.
+When the DMA terminates the transmission, it drives RTS = 0 (and DTR = 1) after the transmission stops.
+When 485E is set to 1, bit 4 (DTR) and bit 5 (RTS) in the MCR register (see Section 7.1.6) have no effect.
+Also, see bit 1 (RCVE) in the MCR register.